Fraunhofer-AISEC/gallia/docs/transports.md

 ## doip

-The BCP address is specified in the location.
+The DoIP gateway address is specified in the location.

 * `src_addr` (required): The source address as int.
 * `dst_addr` (required): The destination address as int.